zemogle/microbit-gateway/README.md

 microbit-gateway-pxt.hex.zip
 ```

-Unzip these, flash microbit-gateway-pxt.hex onto a gateway micro:bit,
+Unzip these, flash `for_microbit/gateway-pxt.hex` onto a gateway micro:bit,
-and flash microbit-demo-pxt.hex onto a number of other micro:bits
+and flash `microbit/demo-pxt.hex` onto a number of other micro:bits

 Power all the demo micro:bits from batteries.

 Plug the gateway micro:bit into your computer via the USB lead

-run the gateway.py python program (in Python2, note no Python 3 support yet)
+run the `gateway.py` python program (in Python2, note no Python 3 support yet)

 It will ask you to unplug your micro:bit, press ENTER, then plug it
 in and press ENTER again.
 Finally it will show you the port name of